KKamJi98/kkamji98.github.io/_posts/2024/2024-05-05-pod-trouble-shooting.md

 resize2fs 1.47.0 (5-Feb-2023)
 Filesystem at /dev/xvda1 is mounted on /; on-line resizing required old_desc_blocks = 2, new_desc_blocks = 2
-dThe filesystem on /dev/xvda1 is now 2883323 (4k) blocks long.
+The filesystem on /dev/xvda1 is now 2883323 (4k) blocks long.
 ```

 ### 5.4. 확장 결과 확인